 Please note that your choice of options depends on availability and will be decided in consultation with your supervisor.

-To discuss possible topics and areas for the MSc by Research in Renaissance Literature please contact Dr James Loxley:
+To discuss possible topics and areas for the MSc by Research in Renaissance Literature please contact Professor James Loxley: